-Young girls and single moms are usually the unsuspecting victims of common scams as people with bad intentions quickly gain trust.
-Every year there are approximately 100 murders, 16 000 abductions and thousands of rapes conducted by online predators.
-The number of romance scams and cyberstalking incidents has increased as well, which is why services that hide your IP address making your browsing anonymous have multiplied as well.
+Young girls and single moms are usually the unsuspecting victims of common scams.
+Unfortunately, people with bad intentions quickly gain trust.
+Every year there are approximately 100 murders, 16 000 abductions, and thousands of rapes conducted by online predators.
+The number of romance scams and cyberstalking incidents has also increased.
+Services that hide your IP address making your browsing anonymous have multiplied as well.

 Research them before you offer to meet

 Research them online.
 Speak to them over the phone.
 If you are considering meeting an online friend in person, hopefully, you have already spoken to them over the phone.
 If not, do it immediately.
 You can also set up a Skype interview.